TaylorDarneille/SEIRFX818/05-node-express/express-sequelize/03setup.md

 ### Setup part 3 - config.json, models and migrations:

-In sublime we should now see a bunch of new folders.
+In the text editor we should now see a bunch of new folders.
 We now have config, migrations and models.
 This was created for us when we ran `sequelize init`.

 Let's start in the config folder and open up the config.json file.
 This file contains information about the database we are using as well as how to connect.